 - Skewer sticks (Only if you want to make the rolls sturdier by gluing them inside)

-- Fun accessories that can be theme related, like moss, moss rocks, pebbles, wooden disks, succulents, beans, bugs, animal figurines, peg dolls to name a few!
+- Fun accessories that can be theme related, like moss, moss rocks, pebbles, wooden disks, succulents, beans, bugs, animal figurines, peg dolls, or decorative stone to name a few!
 Here are a few fun ones you can find on Amazon:

 Easy cardboard crafts this like DIY Cardboard Treehouse provide hours of fun for littles without you having to spend a ton of extra money!